Rin-ngl/Rin-ngl/README.md

 ## Hi there 👋 I'm Rin

-> i do a little coding, a little chaos, and a lot of questioning reality
+> i do a little coding, a little spaghetti code, and a lot of questioning reality

 ---

 ### 🧠 cooking (aka fighting my 6GB VRAM GPU):
 - 🧠 Uncensored local LLMs on toaster-tier hardware
-- 🧩 Modded Minecraft servers (survival-only — no gods, no ops, just vibes)
 - 🖥️ Making Windows look like Linux, cuz I Arch too hard and refuse to touch anything else

 ---